jonas-kgomo/ArcheryRender/README.md

 # ArcheryRender
-Packages used in rendering Amis Lis project on archery.
+Packages used in rendering Amice Lis project on archery.

+ >Shaders
+ >>Rendering Pipeline